 Vermont and the Civil War

-Experience the fervor of Abolitionists, the bravery and dedication of Vermont's soldiers, and the drama of the northern-most land action of the Civil War.
-Visit museums, historic sites, and public memorials; explore preserved towns and villages, and hike local trails to discover Vermont’s Civil War history.
+Learn about Vermont's Civil War history.
+Visit museums, historic sites, and public memorials; explore preserved towns and villages, and hike local trails to learn about Vermont's role.

 The best way to experience Vermont is to leave the highways and travel the secondary roads.
 Visit historic downtowns and stop wherever catches your eye.
 Adventure is calling.

 You won't come home empty-handed.
 Browse and shop Vermont's historic pieces with this comprehensive guide to everything antiques in Vermont.
 Find unique treasures from dealers statewide - you're guaranteed to find adventure.